Landslide vote overturns Irish abortion ban

 The UK's Women and Equalities Minister Penny Mordaunt said the predicted landslide vote gave "hope" to Northern Ireland.

+Grainne Teggart of Amnesty International UK said the people of Ireland have "given hope to women around the world".
+But she added Northern Ireland is still subject to restrictive abortion laws.

-"It's hypocritical, degrading and insulting to Northern Irish women that we are forced to travel for vital healthcare services but cannot access them at home," she said.
+"It's hypocritical, degrading and insulting to Northern Irish women that we are forced to travel for vital healthcare services but cannot access them at home," Ms Teggart said.

 "We cannot be left behind in a corner of the UK and on the island of Ireland as second-class citizens."